opendaylight/integration-packaging/docs/rpms.rst

 ^^^^^^^^^^^^^^^^^^^

-The `packaging-build-rpm job`_ is the primary way to build an RPM from an OpenDaylight distribution (built by `autorelease <autorelease-builds.html>`_ or the `snapshot distribution <distribution-job-builds.html>` job).
+The `packaging-build-rpm job`_ is the primary way to build an RPM from an OpenDaylight distribution (built by :ref:`autorelease <autorelease-builds>` or :ref:`snapshot distribution <distribution-job-builds>`).
 It accepts a set of `parameters`_ that can be used to configure the build and passes them to the `RPM build logic in Integration/Packaging's repo`_.
 The resulting artifacts are hosted on Jenkins for up to a week.
 The job actually produces both a noarch RPM and source RPM.
 The noarch RPM can be passed to test jobs for validation.
 The source RPM can be downloaded to a system with the required credentials and then pushed to the CentOS Community Build system to be built into a noarch RPM on their servers and hosted in their repos.

 packaging-build-rpm-snap
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The `packaging-build-rpm-snap job`_ packages the most recent `snapshot distribution <distribution-job-builds.html>` build from a given branch as an RPM.
-This could be used by a developer to test code that was just merged, but which has not been included in an `autorelease build
-<autorelease-builds.html>`_ yet.
-The job is also triggered daily, to ensure
-that OpenDaylight's Continuous Delivery pipeline is fed new builds even if autorelease is broken.
+The `packaging-build-rpm-snap job`_ packages the most recent :ref:`distribution-job-builds` from a given branch as an RPM.
+This could be used by a developer to test code that was just merged, but which has not been included in an :ref:`autorelease-builds` yet.
+The job is also triggered daily, to ensure that OpenDaylight's Continuous Delivery pipeline is fed new builds even if autorelease is broken.

 Test Jobs
 ---------